 Sylvia▼ has 23 variants: Silva, Silvaine, Silvana, Silvania, Silvanna, Silvia▼, Silviana, Silvianne, Silvie, Sylva, Sylvana, Sylvanna, Sylvee, Sylvette, Sylviana, Sylvianne, Sylvie, Sylvina, Sylvine, Sylvonna, Sylwia, Zilvia and Zylvia.

 Sylvia is a very prominent first name for females (#120 out of 4276, Top 3%) and also a very prominent last name for all people (#5480 out of 150436, Top 4%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Sylvia for girls.
 Sylvia reached its peak rank of #73 in the U.S. in the 1910s, and is presently at #493.
 (Top 1000 Birth Names Statistics, 2014)

 Below is a charted comparison of the popularity of the girl name Sylvia and associated names.
-The only other popular variation form of Sylvia (#493 the previous year) is Silvia.
-Adoption of these girl names was at its apex during 1950-1959 (usage of 0.6755%) and has become significantly lower since (usage 0.2535%, down 62.5%), with the versions Silvia and Sylvia becoming less stylish.
+The only other popular variation form of Sylvia (#493 2 years ago) is Silvia.
+Adoption of these relations of Sylvia was widespread during 1950-1959 (average #324) and has become significantly reduced since (#746, 62.5% less).
 (Top 1000 Birth Names Statistics, 2014)